GENERATIONS OF CRAFTMANSHIP

 The Nepalese people are experts at using the exquisite materials that flourish around them – like luxuriously soft cashmere and yak wool.
-We hope that by applying their unique skills with these special materials to products aimed at a global market, we can help preserve their unique craftsmanship and fuel the country’s economic development.
+By applying their exceptional skills and materials to products aimed at a global market, we can hope to preserve Nepal’s unique legacy of craftsmanship and fuel the country’s economic development.

 While many textile companies turn to more industrialized countries for production, we have chosen to manufacture the slow and more thoughtful way in Nepal.
 We firmly believe the craftsmanship and material richness of Nepal and the surrounding region is worth supporting and investing in.